 It’s not only superman who can eliminate those forces of evil as 90’s kids had always thought, but it’s also amazing to know that women can be useful in saving the whole universe, and that’s the case of the first shoujo anime I watched, Pretty Soldier Sailor Moon or better known as simply Sailor Moon.
 Do you still remember how you acted like the silly yet compassionate Usagi with her popular line “I am Sailor Moon!
 I stand for love and justice.
-In the name of the Moon, I will punish you!“ and I know you felt like the greatest heroine, or the sexiest either, during those days, and so did I. Nowadays, non-anime fans, who share the same generation as I am, might think that watching Sailor Moon is something that only a little gal should watch due to its classical concept of magical girls fighting over evils.
+In the name of the Moon, I will punish you!“, and I know you felt like the greatest heroine, or the sexiest either, during those days, and so did I. Nowadays, non-anime fans, who share the same generation as I do, might think that watching Sailor Moon is something that only a little gal should watch due to its classical concept of magical girls fighting over evils.
 I will never be ashamed if someone asks me if I still love Sailor Moon with my age because nostalgia is something that should be treasured in our soul.